conda-forge/libcxx-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libcxx, libcxxabi` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libcxx, libcxx-devel, libcxxabi` can be installed with `conda`:

 ```
-conda install libcxx libcxxabi
+conda install libcxx libcxx-devel libcxxabi
 ```

 or with `mamba`:

 ```
-mamba install libcxx libcxxabi
+mamba install libcxx libcxx-devel libcxxabi
 ```

 It is possible to list all of the versions of `libcxx` available on your platform with `conda`: